IgorSilva0/PHP-Journey-Projects/README.md

 ### 1. **Form with Laravel, PHP, and MySQL**

 This project is a form submission system built using Laravel, PHP, and MySQL.
-It demonstrates how to handle form data, MVC, perform validation, and store/delete the data in a MySQL database using Laravel’s Eloquent ORM.
+It demonstrates how to handle form data, perform validation, and store/delete the data in a MySQL database using Laravel’s Eloquent ORM.

 **Sneak Peek:**